Events

 http://www.mfo.ac.uk/events/digitalization

-This conference was a gathering of international experts on digitization plans, brought together to assess the achievements of the last 30 years and to examine successes and failures.
+This conference was a gathering of international experts on digitization plans, brought together to assess the achievements of the last 30 years, to examine successes and failures.
 The first day addressed the main aspects of the digital libraries and research infrastructures for the humanities.
 The second was devoted to an analysis of a number of specific case studies.
 Contrasting successful, and less successful, attempts at digitization and digital scholarship provided fruitful grounds for future plans.
 The last session was devoted to the conditions of access to the digitized material.
 Essential issues such as the question of copyright, funding of digitization projects, as well as national and transnational cooperation and harmonization were addressed in this session.

 2007